austinklau/Simulating-Infectious-Diseases/README.md

 # Simulating-Infectious-Diseases

-Rough code from a research project I'm currently working on.
-The real stuff is in a private repo.
+Rough draft code from a research project I'm currently working on.
+The actual refined code is in a private repo.